thunderbird/webext-docs/mailTabs.rst

 .. api-section-annotation-hack::

 Selects none, one or multiple messages.
+Opens collapsed threads to show the selection, if required.

 .. api-header::
    :label: Parameters